TheStanfordDaily/practicum/homework1.md

 ---

 ## Homework 1
 Create a static page for the particular project you are assigned to.
 Use your HTML and CSS knowledge to add your code in `src/App.js`.
+Just add dummy data and edit the `App.js` and `App.css` files.
 Make it look good!
 We will have a work / questions session and then present on Monday.
 <br><br>

 | People    | Project Name  | Description | Links |